-A new law went into effect in Illinois in 2016 which dramatically changed the way what used to be called child custody is determined.
+A new child custody law went into effect in Illinois in 2016 which dramatically changed the way what it's now determined.
 A court now makes decisions based on "allocation of parental responsibilities."
 One or both parents are chosen to be responsible for a child’s education, health, religion, and extracurricular activities.
 The terms sole custody or joint custody are no longer used.

 The concept of "decision-making responsibilities" replaces the concept of legal custody and allocates the right to make decisions in each of the four different areas to the parents.
 A parent may be entitled to make decisions in all four areas of the child’s life, or the court may determine that each parent is responsible for different areas.